 Triund – In all its snowed out glory

-The weather in Mcleodganj has a rather similar pattern, it rains/snows every 3-4th day.
-I insisted that the walk to snowy Triund must be done as soon as possible.
-We were 4 of us and left very early in the morning, filling ourselves with huge aloo paranthas.
+The weather in McLeodganj had a rather similar pattern, it rained/snowed every 3-4th day.
+That day the temperatures had been unusually warm for January, and I insisted that the walk to snowy Triund must be done as soon as possible.
+We were 4 of us and left very early in the morning, filling ourselves with huge aloo paranthas at a cheap dhaba.

-The path was gentle until the Galu Temple, after that fresh snow appeared and made it into a real adventure.
+The path was gentle until Galu Temple, after that fresh snow appeared and made it into a real adventure.
 Picturesque views on the trail made us all joyous in the abundant sunshine.
 Sometimes the snow was a foot or two deep and my feet sank.
-An entirely new and pleasurable experience as Triund Top was hardly at 3000m, no chance of AMS.
+An entirely new and pleasurable experience as Triund Top was hardly at 3000m, and there was almost no possibility of AMS.

 It was an indescribable feeling at the top of the ridge, the entire valley was visible even though the clouds played hide & seek.
 There are rudimentary dhabas serving tea & maggi amid the furiously cold winds.
-Indrahar La was visible in all its glory.
-We walked around for an hour clicking pictures and collecting trash to be carried on our way down that had been strewn carelessly by tourists.
+Snowy peaks surrounded us and it really felt quite cold when the sun was covered by the clouds.
+We walked around Triund top for an hour clicking pictures and collecting trash to be carried on our way down that had been strewn carelessly by tourists.
+It was time to start our descent to make it back to McLeodganj before night fell.

 Peace Cafe : We slid downhill and fell numerous times, making fun of each other.
 Peace Cafe was our choice for devouring some food, while Dhoom 3 played on TV – the foreigners hilariously mimicked the fight.
 Monks sat beside us nonchalantly, enjoying the excellent Tibetan dishes on offer.
 I felt a miraculous pain as we headed back to our hotel, and had to be carried beside the bonfire as the result of a twisted ankle.

 Snow Lion Cafe : The aroma of coffee and cakes wafting from Snow Lion Cafe became almost irresistible as it started raining.
-It was sheer delight while i read ‘The Enchantress of Florence’.
-Madness ensued while buying cakes at the Tibet Quality Bakery, a wonderful place bang in the middle of the road.
+It was sheer delight to read ‘The Enchantress of Florence’ with ginger lemon honey tea.
+Madness ensued while buying cakes at the Tibet Quality Bakery, a wonderful and affordable place bang in the middle of the road.

-Chocolate Log : A quaint English cafe built as a hut amid greenery run by a cute couple, the home-made wine was enticing enough for me to buy some for all of us.
+Chocolate Log : A quaint English cafe built as a hut on Jogiwara Road run by a cute couple, the home-made wine was enticing enough for me to buy some for all of us.
 Ginger wine at 500 Rupees per bottle was a steal, among the four flavours.

 As weather would have willed it, it started raining as we made our way to the temple complex in the morning.
-The Kalachakra temple & Namgyal Gompa were closeby and we had a quick look.
+The Kalachakra Temple & Namgyal Gompa were closeby and we had a quick look.
 The plight of the ‘Roof of the world’ depicted in Tibet Museum left us all teary-eyed after witnessing the poignant videos.
-Someday I want to go back in time and walk to Lhasa and see the Potala without the Red Army.
+It made me wish to go back in time and walk to Lhasa and see the Potala without the Red Army.

 Some monks invited us to a prayer ceremony at a small Gompa in the evening.
 Prayer wheels were diligently rotated for good karma.
 We wandered around and saw the cultural museum and the colourful Nechung Gompa.

 Later at the hotel, an authentic Indian food experience was sought.
 The owner’s wife prepared the most wonderful dinner, sending us in a happy frenzy.
-Chhang was bought from a nearby village and copious quantities were consumed.
+Chhang was brought from a nearby village and copious quantities were consumed.
 They didn’t charge us anything for the dual treat.
-(My Rajasthani connection worked)
+(My Rajasthani connection with the owners was to thank for this.)

 Read : The Havelis of Shekhawati

-Next morning, an eventful shared taxi ride & then a bus took me to the beautifully designed Norbulingka Institute in Dharamsala.
-Set amongst pretty gardens various art work like Thangka painting, woodcarving, statue-making & embroidery is taught for preserving traditional Tibetan art.
+On a sunny morning, an eventful shared taxi & bus ride took me to the beautifully designed Norbulingka Institute in Dharamsala.
+Set amongst pretty gardens, various art forms like Thangka painting, woodcarving, statue-making & embroidery are taught for preserving traditional Tibetan art.
 Norling Cafe had pathetic food though, to keep it real – it was barely edible.

 The mystique of tantric took me to the huge Gyuto Tantric Monastery and I wasn’t disappointed.
 There was nobody to explain the history though, which I would have dearly liked.

 I had been invited by a volunteer to the NGO – Jagori Grameen, located in timeless Rakkar village.
-Brilliant social work they do, supporting rural women to be independent.
-Men-folk in the mountains usually loiter around, drinking, doping or gambling.
+They do excellent social work, supporting rural women to be independent.
+Men-folk in the mountains usually loiter around, drinking, smoking or gambling.
 It is the women who toil to make their homes a happy place.
 Women, with all their love and care doing a thankless job.
 Its time we gave them their due, and appreciated them with all our heart.

-Dharamkot is famous for the pizzas at ‘Out of the blue’, it was closed when we got there and had to settle instead for Clay Oven in the main square.
+Dharamkot is famous for the pizzas at ‘Out of the blue’, it was closed when we got there and had to settle instead for Clay Oven in the main square in McLeodganj.
 The owners at Snow Lion Cafe had become friends by then and it became my daily routine to just sit and watch the world go by with ginger lemon honey tea and book in hand.

 Tibet Quality Bakery was raided again, to buy cakes for the hotel staff as presents.
 Their joyous faces made our day.
 Peace Cafe was the unanimous choice for dinner, and we ate like hungry beasts, as if that was our last meal on earth!